 The strength of the seeing-in thesis is its bedrock grounding in visual experience.
 We do have an innate ability to generate visual experiences: dreams are the most dramatic examples; seeing faces in clouds seem good waking examples.
 There is no need to deal with the seemingly slippery concepts of resemblance, illusion and make-believe, and it avoids the unintuitive aspects of the semiotic view.

 The seeing-in view also packs a bonus.
 Some pictures are difficult to understand.
 In art, conceptual, abstract, cubist and naive pictures, for example, can take time and work to understand and see what is represented.
-Similarly, what is represented in some unusual photographs can also be difficult to understand such as photographs produced using long-exposures, multiple exposures, strobe lighting, microscopes, unusual light sorces or digital manipulation (which dont really look like their subjects under normal viewing conditions).
-The resemblance and illusion views often find it difficult or impossible to explain how we see what is represented in these difficult types of pictures some of which simply stand marooned outside of the theories.
+Similarly, what is represented in some ‘unusual’ photographs can also be difficult to understand – such as photographs produced using long-exposures, multiple exposures, strobe lighting, microscopes, unusual light sorces or digital manipulation (which don’t really look like their subjects under ‘normal viewing conditions’).
+The resemblance and illusion views often find it difficult or impossible to explain how we see what is represented in these difficult types of pictures – some of which simply stand marooned outside of the theories.

 Is this your experience of photographs?

 Text and photographs copyright © 2021 by Jim Batty.
 All rights reserved.

+Feel free to link to or share this page.
 No part of this work may be reproduced, stored in a retrieval system, or transmitted, in whole or in part, in any form or by any means, without signed written permission from the author.
 A standard publishing fee is payable in advance for any editorial or commercial use.